hymnsrepo/hymnsrepo-site/_hymns/just-to-fix-our-eyes-on-jesus.md

 ---
-title: "Just to fix our eyes on Jesus"
+title: Just to fix our eyes on Jesus
+subtitle: Aniceto Nazareth
 ---

 Just to fix our eyes on Jesus